-The first report of regeneration of cotton from tissue culture was in 1983 (Davidonis & Hamilton 1983).
+The first report of regeneration of cotton from tissue culture was in 1983 (Davidonis and Hamilton, 1983).
 Since then, transformation of cotton has been achieved, but mainly using the readily regenerable G. hirsutum Coker varieties of cotton, followed by backcrossing to commercial varieties.
-Although many varieties will form callus and differentiate into somatic embryos they do not successfully regenerate into mature plants (Sakhanokho et al. 2004).
-Protocols have now been developed for regeneration of commercial varieties of G. hirsutum and G. barbadense (Gould et al. 1991; Sakhanokho et al. 2004; Sakhanokho et al. 2001), including the Australian cultivar Siokra 1-3 (Cousins et al. 1991).
+Although many varieties will form callus and differentiate into somatic embryos they do not successfully regenerate into mature plants (Sakhanokho et al., 2004).
+Protocols were developed for regeneration of commercial varieties of G. hirsutum and G. barbadense (Gould et al., 1991; Sakhanokho et al., 2001; Sakhanokho et al., 2004), including the Australian cultivar Siokra 1-3 (Cousins et al., 1991).

-Initial transformation experiments used Agrobacterium tumefaciens to insert foreign DNA into G. hirsutum hypocotyls or cotyledons (Firoozabady et al. 1987), which were then cultured to promote embryogenesis and regenerate plants (Umbeck et al. 1987), a process taking 6-12 months.
-This has remained the most popular method despite reports of transformation of embryonic suspension cultures via particle bombardment (Finer & McMullen 1990; McCabe & Martinell 1993; Rajasekaran et al. 2000).
-To overcome the widespread problem of regeneration from somatic embryos seen in commercial cotton varieties, protocols have been developed in which transformation is achieved via particle bombardment of meristems (McCabe & Martinell 1993).
-More recently, chloroplast transformation using particle bombardment has been reported (Kumar et al. 2004).
-Transformation of G. barbadense has also been achieved using polybrene-spermidine treatment to facilitate the uptake of plasmid DNA (Sawahel 2001).
+Initial transformation experiments used Agrobacterium tumefaciens to insert foreign DNA into G. hirsutum hypocotyls or cotyledons (Firoozabady et al., 1987).
+These were then cultured to promote embryogenesis and regenerate plants (Umbeck et al., 1987).
+This process takes 6-12 months to complete.
+Agrobacterium-mediated transformation has remained the most popular method despite reports of transformation of embryonic suspension cultures via particle bombardment (Finer and McMullen, 1990; McCabe and Martinell, 1993; Rajasekaran et al., 2000;

+Srivastava et al., 2023).
+To overcome the widespread problem of regeneration from somatic embryos seen in commercial cotton varieties, protocols have been developed in which transformation is achieved via particle bombardment of meristems (McCabe and Martinell, 1993).
+Chloroplast transformation using particle bombardment has also been reported (Kumar et al., 2004).
+Transformation of G. barbadense has also been achieved using polybrene-spermidine treatment to facilitate the uptake of plasmid DNA (Sawahel, 2001).
+CRISPR/Cas editing system delivered via Agrobacterium-mediated transformation has been used to achieve cotton gene editing (Gao et al., 2017; Long et al., 2018; Zhu et al., 2018; Khan et al., 2023)

-In 2014, GM cotton occupied 68% of the global cotton area, mostly involving insect-resistant Bt varieties (Clive 2014).
+In 2018, GM cotton occupied 76% of the global cotton area, mostly involving insect-resistant varieties (ISAAA, 2018).
 The major focus in the production of GM plants has been on resistance to insects and herbicides.
-Currently the trend is in usage of cotton varieties with several genes for insect resistance stacked together with two or three different types of herbicide resistance.
-It ensures that pests and weeds are not developing resistance.
+The trend has been for usage of cotton varieties with several genes for insect resistance stacked together with 2 or t2 different types of herbicide resistance.
+It ensures that pests and weeds are not developing resistance (CSIRO, 2016).